Skip to content

 How to stop employees from clocking in early

 The specific mechanism is a scheduled enforcement window, not location.
-Here is how to set one up so early punches are refused up front.
+Here's how to set one up so early punches are refused up front.

 Decision three: how you prove it